My name is Peter Boorman, a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences in Prague, Czechia.

 I have a broad range of research interests that mainly revolve around the process of accretion onto compact objects.
 I dedicate a lot of my time to the growth of supermassive black holes billions of times more massive than our Sun.
 These black holes reside at the centres of every large galaxy, and I want to know how they grew to the extreme masses we see today.

-See the projects below for more information about how we are trying to solve these questions.
+See the projects below for more information about how I'm trying to solve these questions.

-- How many supermassive black holes are eating material in our cosmic backyard?
+- How many supermassive black holes are actively accreting at different cosmic epochs?

 - Are supermassive black holes scaled-up versions of smaller black holes?